Veeram (2016 film): Development

 After the film Ottaal, Jayaraj announced in an interview in March 2015 that he is planning to adapt William Shakespeare's Macbeth and Fyodor Dostoyevsky's The Brothers Karamazov for a feature film.
 Jayaraj had earlier adapted two of Shakespeare plays Othello and Antony and Cleopatra into feature films in Malayalam.
 Veeram, an adaptation of Macbeth was officially announced by Jayaraj in October 2015.
 The announcement was held during a function in Doha, organised by the executives of Chandrakala Arts, a newly formed film production company based in Qatar, who are also the investors of Veeram.
 Jayaraj said, the film's story is set in the 13th century Kerala and will features newcomers as actors, and most of the technical crew will be from the American film industry.
-Apart from Malayalam, the film is also made in English and Hindi for attracting an international audience.
+Apart from Malayalam, the film is also made in English and Hindi to attract an international audience.
 The film was planned to start production in November 2015 for a mid-2016 release.